tinro/RedGiant/README.md

 It is simple since:
 * All documents are consindered as a set of weighted features.
-* All inputs are set of weighted features.
+* All inputs are sets of weighted features.
-* The size of index should be capable for single box (usually no more than 100M documents).
+* The size of index should be capable for a single server instance (usually no more than 100M documents).
-* No L2 ranking.

 It supports the following features:
 * WAND search in documents.
-* Matrix factorization between input and document features.
 * Defining group of features.
-* Multiple models.
+* Defining retrieval models.